-Ewes (female sheep) are usually mated (known as ‘tupping’) with rams (male sheep) in October/November.
-Rams are sometimes fitted with ‘raddle’ harnesses, to which different coloured dye pens can be attached, allowing the farmer to see which ewes the ram has mated with and when.
+Ewes (female sheep) are usually mated (known as 'tupping') with rams (male sheep) in October or November.
+Rams are sometimes fitted with 'raddle' harnesses, which have different coloured dye pens attached to them so that the farmer can see which ewes the ram has mated with and when.

 Many lambs are born outside, particularly those in hill or upland flocks.
-Extra shelter (straw bales etc.) is often provided, and many flocks are gathered and brought down to lower, more sheltered land prior to lambing.
+They're often given extra shelter, such as straw bales, and many flocks are gathered and brought down to lower, more sheltered land before lambing.

 Indoor lambing is common, particularly for lowland flocks.
-Good housing facilities and management are important in order to prevent disease and heat stress problems occurring.
+Good housing facilities and management are important to prevent disease and heat stress problems.
 Lambing indoors can be stressful for ewes, as they prefer to seek isolation before giving birth.
-However, indoor lambing can reduce the risk of lambs dying from hypothermia/exposure, and it is also often easier for stock-keepers and vets to check/treat the animals.
+However, indoor lambing can reduce the risk of lambs dying from hypothermia/exposure, and it's often also easier for stock-keepers and vets to check and treat the animals.

-Most lambs spend their lives on pasture.
-They may be transported to different areas to overwinter on grass before returning to their home farm.
+Most lambs spend their lives on pasture, but they may be transported to different areas to overwinter on grass before returning to their home farm.
 These are called store lambs.